Slewog/Storage_accounts/README.md

 - Ask for a password when opening the application.
 - Generate a password if necessary.
 - Save the login in an encrypted file.
+- Delete logins that are no longer up to date.

 # Developed by Slewog